raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 Zoom onto the London area, apply some basic styling (use singleband pseudocolour for the population density geotiff),and save your project as `Advanced-Session5.qgz`.

-In case you are stuck with the setup, you can also launch the project using [this geopackage](https://drive.google.com/file/d/1RZ6vlAGc4oh1sI8bmswkZsOHOK9Pk839/view?usp=sharing) + your downloaded GeoTIFF.
+In case you are stuck with the setup, you can also launch the project using [this geopackage](https://drive.google.com/file/d/1RZ6vlAGc4oh1sI8bmswkZsOHOK9Pk839/view?usp=sharing) + your downloaded population dataset GeoTIFF.

 <img src="../../../../docs/assets/images/adv5-0.png" width="800">